When is the best time to go a skiing holiday?

 Spend New Year’s Eve in a ski resort and you’re guaranteed a big party.
-Resorts go to town, and will often have fireworks displays (Courchevel’s are epic) and live music or DJs in the village centre.
+Resorts go to town, and will often have fireworks displays (Courchevel’s in France are epic) and live music or DJs in the village centre.
 And there’s no better way to clear a New Year’s Day fuzzy head than by going skiing!

 After the mayhem of New Year, things quieten down dramatically in ski resorts and the first week of January can often be the cheapest week of the season.
 If you’re not tied to school holidays, it can also be one of the best.
 The slopes will be quiet, lift queues will be non-existent and the snow coverage should be great by then.

 The whole of January tends to continue in this vein, making it one of the best months to go on a skiing holiday.
 January often sees some of the largest snowfalls of the season, so conditions in resorts of all altitudes are likely to be good.
 For beginners and early intermediates this means soft, forgiving snow to cushion falls.
 For more experienced skiers it means virgin snow for off-piste adventures.

 January is also one of the best times for a skiing holiday if you want to improve your skills and technique.
 Those empty slopes make for the ideal classroom, either on a dedicated training camp or in standard ski lessons.
 You also won’t waste precious learning time in lift queues.
 For ambitious intermediates wanting to learn new skills, Verbier is one of our favourite ski resorts in Europe.